splunk/splunk-plugin-eclipse/README.md

 #### Splunk plug-in for Eclipse

-You can install the Splunk plug-in for Eclipse via the Eclipse marketplace or by directly adding Splunk's p2 update site to your Eclipse instance.
+You can install the Splunk plug-in for Eclipse by directly adding Splunk's p2 update site to your Eclipse instance.

 In Eclipse, go to Help->Install new software.